 Find out about the various ways you can gain the experience you need to prepare for a career in health.
-It explains the benefits of gaining experience, how you can make the most of it and how to go about finding opportunities.
+We explain the benefits of gaining experience, how you can make the most of it and how to go about finding opportunities.

 Many jobs and training courses, such as university degrees and apprenticeships, will need some level of experience.
 At the very least, you'll need to demonstrate that you have looked into the role you are interested in and have some understanding of what it involves.

 Ways of getting experience

 Getting some experience is one of the most important things you can do to help find a career in health.
 Here is a list of the different ways you can gain experience.

 - work experience placements.
 The placement could be just for a day or two, for a week or fortnight, or perhaps for a few hours each week.
 It is worth remembering that while the NHS is tackling COVID-19 that you might find it more difficult to find them.

 - paid part- or full-time work.
 Any paid experience in the right sort of environment can be valuable, particularly if you receive training.
 NHS Jobs currently has a list of vacancies specifically to help the NHS tackle COVID-19.

 - other ways in which you can gain relevant experience include caring for a friend or relative who is sick or disabled